Dershan219/qbs-final/README.md

 ## NLTK Package Requirement
-Once you download them in your python, you needn't do it again.
+Once you download the files to your computer, you needn't do it again.

  ```python
 import nltk